lingjzhu/charsiu/misc/data.md

 ## Alignments for English datasets

 ### Textgrids
-You can find [all textgrids for the trianing sets (~860k utterances) in this google drive folder](https://drive.google.com/drive/folders/1IF0WB5-8VXfaENtE4r5rehHHK8YFe61S?usp=sharing).
+You can find [all textgrids for the trianing set (~860k utterances) in this google drive folder](https://drive.google.com/drive/folders/1IF0WB5-8VXfaENtE4r5rehHHK8YFe61S?usp=sharing).
 It contains phone- and word-level alignments for the English subset of Common Voice (~2000 hours).
 It was aligned with `charsiu_forced_aligner` with the model `charsiu/en_w2v2_fc_10ms`.
 All filenames are matched.
 Only a few mismatched samples were discarded.

 ### Audio